 Roddy White showed up to camp in the best shape of his entire career.
 Sunday showed the product of all that hard work.
 White, who sometimes calls himself the "Ready to Rock Show," has easily been one of the top performers for the Falcons this season, and he came up big late in Sunday's game.
 After a wild play that saw the Niners intercept a pass, fumble the return and then the Falcons recover, White caught four big passes on the next drive to get the Falcons within field goal range to set up the Bryant kick.

 Ability to respond**

 All season, the Falcons have shown a strong ability to respond after they get down.
 Sunday was no different.
 After going down 14-0 early, Matt Ryan led a long drive that spanned from the mid-first quarter into the second.
-The drive ended with a touchdown pass to wide receiver Matt Ryan.
+The drive ended with a touchdown pass to wide receiver Harry Douglas.
 The Falcons had several opportunities to tie the game up, but had to settle for two Matt Bryant field goals before the third that proved to be the game-winner.